 * Ensure that you know exactly what technology is available to you and take what you need to with you.
 Even where the venue supplies this, always have a back-up plan.
 A decade ago this meant having printed copies for all your audience.
 Now it’s more likely to be a laptop and USB to store your presentation content

-Tip 3: Using PowerPoint or flash presentations
+Tip 3: Using PowerPoint or video presentations

 Using a poorly prepared and visually unattractive presentation can decrease the overall value of your content, as well as the perception of its delivery.

 A few simple rules to avoid this happening are:

 - Make the presentation visually interesting.
 In an ideal world, video should be used, but this can be impractical if you need to edit your presentations frequently (e.g. sales), where PowerPoint will suffice.
 That said, you can easily embed a mini-video presentation within an otherwise editable presentation.
 This can be driven by some small headers on the front page of a presentation, alongside your company logo (typical headings for a sales presentation can be “testimonials”, “financials”, and “proposal”)

 - Do not overuse words and bullets.
 The rule of thumb here is that if I can present or read the content of your presentation without you being there, then it is a poor presentation.
 Only rely on key phrases or topic headers.
 Additionally, a thirty slide PowerPoint with nothing but bullets on it will bore your audience to sleep.
 Imbed “interest peaks” into your presentation (see below).

 - Do not under use or over use animation.
 Often people feel the need to overuse animation, which can become distracting and over the top.
 Equally, dropping an entire slide into view means that the audience will inevitably read ahead of where you want them to be.
 Bring each salient point in as required.